 Psst—typically, a personal ask for help will yield better results than a general announcement in an email or newsletter.

 All in all, great volunteers (like you!) are the cornerstone of an awesome troop experience.
 So use your resources wisely: call on your troop parents to help you lead like a rock star and give them the opportunity to spend quality time with their girls—what more could a parent ask for!?

-Marlene Smith—Marlene Smith is an assistant troop leader with Girl Scout Troop 30760 in Walnut Creek and has been a Girl Scout Volunteer for ten years.
-She is proud to say that Troop 30760 boasts many Journey awards, three Silver Award awardees, and some girl members who have been with the troop for 10 years (yahoo!).
+Marlene Smith—Marlene is the troop leader with Girl Scout Troop 30760 in Walnut Creek and has been a Girl Scout Volunteer for ten years.
+She is proud to say that Troop 30760 boasts many Journey awards and some girl members who have been with the troop for 10 years (yahoo!).
 Marlene was a Girl Scout herself whose greatest claim to fame was earning her “My Camera” badge.
 Most importantly, Marlene’s favorite Girl Scout Cookie flavor is Thin Mint.